Last updated: March 2026

 | Carry-on access | Included on most fares |

 At 40L, most soft-sided carry-on packs clear Air Canada's dimension box.
-The depth (23 cm (9.1 in) / 9 in) is tight for overpacked bags.
-The 10 kg weight limit is the more frequent constraint — heavy packers with laptops and tech gear hit it well before running out of volume.
+The depth (23 cm / 9 in) is tight for overpacked bags.
+Air Canada has no carry-on weight limit, so depth — not weight — is the constraint an overpacked 40L bag hits first.

 For a full breakdown of size limits, boarding rules, and exceptions, see our airline carry-on rules guide →

 Air Canada enforces carry-on limits moderately — more consistently than Delta but without the fee-driven strictness of budget carriers.
-The carry-on limit is 23 × 16 × 10 in (55 × 40 × 23 cm), which is slightly more generous than the U.S. standard of 22 × 14 × 9.
+The carry-on limit is 21.7 × 15.7 × 9.1 in (55 × 40 × 23 cm), which is slightly more generous than the U.S. standard of 22 × 14 × 9.
 Air Canada also allows a personal item up to 17 × 13 × 6 in (43 × 33 × 16 cm).
 Gate agents at Toronto Pearson (YYZ) and Vancouver (YVR) are the most likely to check bag sizes, especially on full domestic flights.
 Basic Economy fares include carry-on access — unlike United or American where it may be restricted.
 On Air Canada Express regional flights (Dash 8, CRJ), overhead bins are small and gate-checking is routine for bags over 30L.
-Weight is limited to 10 kg for carry-on and 10 kg for personal items on most routes.
-Air Canada is one of the few North American carriers that actually enforces carry-on weight.
-Pack light or check — the weight limit changes the calculus compared to U.S. airlines.
+Air Canada does not enforce a carry-on weight limit; your bag simply needs to be light enough to lift into the overhead bin unassisted.

 A 40L backpack fits within Air Canada's carry-on dimensions when moderately packed.
-The 23 × 16 × 10 inch limit gives more room than the U.S. 22 × 14 × 9 standard.
-At 40L, the issue is weight, not shape.
-A fully packed 40L bag often exceeds 10 kg, especially with shoes, a laptop, and cold-weather layers.
-Air Canada checks weight at the gate more often than U.S. airlines.
+The 21.7 × 15.7 × 9.1 inch limit gives more room than the U.S. 22 × 14 × 9 standard.
+At 40L, the constraint is depth, not weight — Air Canada has no carry-on weight limit.
+A fully packed 40L bag can exceed the 23 cm depth box, especially with shoes and bulky cold-weather layers.
 For 7–10 day trips, a 40L bag works if you pack lightweight items and skip heavy footwear.
 On mainline 737 and 787 flights, the bag fits overhead.
 On regional routes, expect gate-checking.

 Will a 40L backpack fit on Delta? →